WorldWindLabs/Kilauea/docs/README.md

-This project is a fork of [emxsys/worldwind-react-app](https://github.com/emxsys/worldwind-react-app) which lets you quickly build a geo-browser web application using the [WorldWind](https://worldwind.arc.nasa.gov/web) 3D globe library with [React](https://reactjs.org) and [Bootstrap](https://getbootstrap.com).
+This project is a fork of [emxsys/worldwind-react-app](https://github.com/emxsys/worldwind-react-app) which lets you quickly build a geo-browser web application using the [Web WorldWind](https://worldwind.arc.nasa.gov/web) 3D globe library with [React](https://reactjs.org) and [Bootstrap](https://getbootstrap.com).
-WorldWind is an open-source virtual globe SDK developed jointly by NASA and ESA.
+Web WorldWind is an open-source [virtual globe SDK](https://github.com/NASAWorldWind/WebWorldWind) developed jointly by NASA and ESA.

 The worldwind-react-app project includes: